-This conference call by DePaul University’s Institute for Daisaku Ikeda Studies in Education is a timely response to the surge in activities within (what is being termed as) Ikeda/Soka Studies in Education.
+This conference is a timely response to the surge in activities within Soka studies.
 In particular within the given context of narrow nationalism, border walls, and our widening alienation, there is an urgent need to bring together the discourse and practice that has been taking place across countries on the Soka progenitors, Tsunesaburo Makiguchi (1871-1944), Josei Toda (1900-1958), and Ikeda.
 Several research studies are interested to examine soka as a pedagogical, philosophical, and curricular approach.
 There is also the opportunity to address the paucity of research and discourse on the sociological impact of Soka, for instance, as a socio-political construct.
-For example, Fisker-Nielsen’s (2012) work done in UK on Komeito and youth emphasizes the contradictions and paradoxes that arise when values such as peace engage with real world politics.
+For example, Fisker-Nielsen’s (2012) work done in the UK on Komeito and youth emphasizes the contradictions and paradoxes that arise when values such as peace engage with real world politics.
 Obelleiro’s (2012) work on value-creating cosmopolitan education in the US makes similar contributions to the political dimension of Soka, at the heart of which as he suggests, is a sense of community building.

 - The second is that the examples of movements that motivate people to take positive action within their respective societies are embedded with learning that can inform classroom practice in global citizenship education.

-I won’t go into details of this work in this presentation but aim to highlight here some of the book’s arguments and contributions.
+I will not go into details of this work in this presentation but aim to highlight here some of the book’s arguments and contributions.
 To provide some context, within UNESCO’s Sustainable Development Goals (SDGs), Global Citizenship Education (GCE) is one of the strategic areas of its education sector program for the period 2014-2021.
-UNESCO’s work in this field is guided by the Education 2030 Agenda and Framework for Action, notably target 4.7 of the Sustainable Development Goals (SDG 4 on education), which calls on countries to ensure that all learners are provided with the knowledge and skills to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development.
+UNESCO’s work in this field is guided by the Education 2030 Agenda and Framework for Action, notably target 4.7 of the SDGs, which calls on countries to ensure that all learners are provided with the knowledge and skills to promote sustainable development, including, among others, through education for sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development (UN 2015).

 This book has two parts.
 The first engages with the theory and research.
 One of the contributions that my book attempts to make is to share key outcomes from my long-term and more recent work on value-creating global citizenship education.
 It examines the relevance of Ikeda’s Soka or value-creating education to contemporary education, human rights, and a sustainable future (Ikeda 2003, 2008, 2014, 2018; Sharma 2008, 2018).
 Value-creating global citizenship education expands the current focus within education on individual empowerment and collaboration, to enhance the possibilities for a creative coexistence (see Goulah 2010).